BenjiJackson1/startup/README.md

 - [x] Frontend calls service endpoints - completed!
   - Fetch functions are used to retrieve workouts and they are displayed on the feed page.

+## DB/Login Deliverable
+In this portion of the project I stored both user credentials as well as all user posts in MongoDB.
+This allows data to persist within the DB.

+- [x] MongoDB Atlas database created - completed!
+- [x] Stores application data in MongoDB - completed!
+- [x] New user registration - completed!
+  - New accounts are stored in my database.
+- [x] Existing user authentication and logout - completed!
+  - Accounts that are signed in can be logged out of and signed into at a later point
+- [x] Stores and retreives credentials in MongoDB - completed!
+  - User accounts are stored as well as the posts that they make
+- [x] Restricts functionality - completed!
+  - You cannot post or look at the feed without being authenticated